zalopay-oss/zpd/README.md

 ## Run

-ZPD service, PD, TiKV, Consul are all built with Docker compose.
+ZPD, PD, TiKV, Consul are all built with Docker compose.
 Just go to the docker-compose folder and run docker-compose up.

 ```sh
 # go to the folder docker-compose